Cape Town unfiltered: These photographers are shedding new light on the city

 Here we meet two of the photographers working to revealing a deeper, grittier and less publicized side of the city through their images.

-Ismaeil Isaacs, the portrait photographer of the Cape Flats
+Ismaiel Isaacs, the portrait photographer of the Cape Flats

-Ismaeil Isaacs, 32, grew up in Manenberg, in the Cape Flats -- a flat, sandy urban sprawl on the outskirts of Cape Town's city center.
+Ismaiel Isaacs, 31, grew up in Manenberg, in the Cape Flats -- a flat, sandy urban sprawl on the outskirts of Cape Town's city center.
 Beginning in the early 1950s, under South Africa's apartheid government, people of color were forcibly relocated there earning it the reputation of "apartheid's dumping ground."
 Today, it is home to over a million people, most of whom are of mixed heritage.

 Even after 26 years of democracy, it remains a notorious part of Cape Town, socio-economically marginalized from the city center and surrounding suburbs.